dellytools/delly/README.md

 Delly2
 ======

-Delly2 is an integrated structural variant prediction method that can discover and genotype deletions, tandem duplications, inversions and translocations at single-nucleotide resolution in short-read massively parallel sequencing data.
+Delly2 is an integrated structural variant prediction method that can discover, genotype and visualize deletions, tandem duplications, inversions and translocations at single-nucleotide resolution in short-read massively parallel sequencing data.
 It uses paired-ends and split-reads to sensitively and accurately delineate genomic rearrangements throughout the genome.
 Structural variants can be visualized using [Delly-maze](https://github.com/tobiasrausch/delly/tree/master/vis/maze/) and [Delly-suave](https://github.com/tobiasrausch/delly/tree/master/vis/suave/).